How to Choose an Egg Donor?

 7. Lifestyle and personal background

-Besides the physical characteristics and achievements, some other views, values and beliefs donor eggs hold may help you figure out how to pick an egg donor.
-Things like religion or heritage may play a role for you personally, so ask the candidate about these if you can to make sure your future egg donor's views on the fundamental things in life align with yours.
+Besides the physical characteristics and achievements, some other views, values, and beliefs donor eggs hold may help you figure out how to pick an egg donor.
+Do you share a common interest or religious background?
+Are they fascinating?
+Do you want to consider them as a friend?
+You'll discover a perfect egg donor if you follow your gut instinct.
+Things like religion or heritage may play a role for you, so ask the candidate about these if you can to make sure your future egg donor's views on the fundamental things in life align with yours.